 What causes Leaky Gut Syndrome?

 Various insults can contribute to leaky gut syndrome.
 Two of the most damaging are an imbalance, or overgrowth, of bacteria and gluten.
-Research studies have shown other causes include strenuous exercise, chronic alcohol consumption, and aging.
+Research studies have shown that other causes include strenuous exercise, chronic alcohol consumption, and aging.

 Causes of Leaky Gut Syndrome: